Counting rational points on a Grassmannian

 \subsection{Organization}

-In Section 2, we state the known formulas for $P(L, 1, H)$ and $P(L, n-1, H)$.
+In Section 2, we introduce the definitions and notations used throughout the paper, and state the known formulas for $P(\lat L, 1, H)$ and $P(\lat L, n-1, H)$.
 In Section 3, we set up the induction argument, establishing the precise version of \eqref{eq:outline}.
 Sections 4 and 5 are devoted to the main and error term estimates, respectively.
 Section 6 collects all the computations and concludes the proof of Theorem \ref{thm:main}.
-The corollaries are all proved in Section 7.
+The variants are all proved in Section 7.